4WD MODIFICATIONS - GENERAL MODS

 Even with a legitimate GVM increase approval you may still not be out of the woods.
 The ridiculously heavy ball weights of most Australian-market caravans place high-load demands on the rear ends of towing vehicles, to the point where even an increased GVM sometimes can’t prevent the rear axle and suspension from being overloaded.

-The loaded vehicle, with its van behind, may not exceed the combination’s GCM rating, but the rear axle of the towing vehicle can exceed its individual axle rating.
+The loaded vehicle, with its van behind, may not exceed the combination’s GCM rating, but it’s possible that the rear axle of the towing vehicle can exceed its individual axle rating.
 If you’re split-weighed by the authorities you could be axle-weight illegal, even ‘though you’re GCM legal.

 It’s a situation heavy truck operators are very familiar with, which is why some carriers – particularly loggers – have on-board weight scales fitted to their prime movers and skeletal log trailers.
 These strain-gauge or air-bellows-mounted devices show the loaded weight on each axle in real time on a dashboard display in front of the driver.